 Think of it as an extension of the headline—use the introduction for what would make a great title, but would be too long for that.
 Address the pain point of your audience and tell them that they’re in the right place, because your blog post brings them the solutions that they need.

-Use your introduction to tell your readers what they will gain from your post—will they improve something, become smarter, or fix a problem they have?
+What they will gain from your post.
+Will they improve something, become smarter, or fix a problem they have?
 Tell them right in the beginning.

-Another great introduction tells the reader what they can expect to find in the post.
+What they can expect to find in the post.
 This way, the reader quickly finds out how exactly the blog post will help, which is always helpful in a busy online environment.

 In many ways, you can copy the rules for writing a good headline, such as asking a question.
 Readers like interactivity and questions are just screaming for a dialogue.
 Addressing a pain point with a question is gently inviting the visitor to continue reading to find the answer in the text.